fenago/datascience-ml-next-level/Lab 11 - Predicting Categories with Logistic Regression/Lab_11.md

 -   Scaling your data for a potential improvement in accuracy
 -   Interpreting the results of the model

-Logistic regression has a wide range of applications, especially in the field of finance, where building interpretable machine learning models is key in convincing both investors and regulators alike that your model makes intuitive and logical sense.

 #### Pre-reqs:
 - Google Chrome (Recommended)